 Open Space Plan

-The City of Kingston is in the process of developing an Open Space Plan for the City of Kingston.
+The City of Kingston has just completed the development of an Open Space Plan for the City of Kingston.
 Building upon the foundation of the Natural Resources Inventory, the Open Space Plan will guide the city towards sustainable land use and natural resource protection.
-Behan Planning and Design is the consultant working on the Open Space Plan with the City and the CAC.
+Behan Planning and Design was the consultant who crafted the Open Space Plan with the City and the CAC.

-On May 14th, the City hosted the public informational meeting to present the draft recommendations of the new Open Space Plan.
+On May 14th, the City hosted a public informational meeting to present the draft recommendations of the new Open Space Plan.
+Public comment was incorporated into the Final Plan, which was adopted by the Kingston Conservation Advisory Council on July 9th and will go before the Common Council for review and adoption this summer.

 Open Space Plan Presentation